Business Case: Recruitment and Retention

 Employers that develop and implement workplace strategies that address create fair workplaces for LGBTQ employees can enhance corporate reputation, increase job satisfaction and boost employee morale.
 Results include enhanced corporate reputation and increased business opportunities, employee recruitment, retention and productivity, and decreased legal vulnerability.

 Employee Recruitment, Retention and Productivity

-Many businesses do not know they have any gay, lesbian, bisexual or transgender employees.
-LGBT employees may spend a good portion of their energy hiding and compartmentalizing their personal lives so as to avoid potentially negative consequences in the workplace.
+Many businesses do not know they have any gay, lesbian, bisexual, transgender or queer employees.
+LGBTQ employees may spend a good portion of their energy hiding and compartmentalizing their personal lives so as to avoid potentially negative consequences in the workplace.